 7. International transfers

-We normally only store personal data within the European Economic Area (EEA).
-However, some of the technology and support services we use are provided by international organisations and/or companies which are based outside the EEA.
+We normally only store personal data within the UK or the European Economic Area .
+However, some of the technology and support services we use are provided by international organisations and/or companies which are based outside these areas.

 8. Your rights as a data subject